 Renting a villa is a great way to travel.
 But to pick the right one means asking the right questions.

 Renting a villa is a great way to travel.
-You feel more immersed in the culture and connected to a community, get to meet local merchants, and learn about foods and wines of the region.
+You feel more immersed in the culture and connected to a community, get to meet local merchants, and develop an intimate knowledge of the area.
 But picking the right one requires that you think like a detective.
 There are lots of questions to ask the owner or agent before making the final decision.
-Unfortunately, it’s the questions you don’t ask, the things you assume and for which you think you surely know the answers, which can get you into trouble.
+Unfortunately, it’s the questions you don’t ask, the things you assume and for which you think you surely know the answers, which can turn a good trip into a small nightmare.

 I’ve rented a number of villas and I’m always amazed, sometimes amused, at what can go wrong.
 Not major problems, mind you, more like minor annoyances.
 For example, we rented a three bedroom villa outside of Sorrento last October.
 It seemed perfect — beautiful décor, spacious, central air conditioning, and a magnificent terrace overlooking the Mediterranean with breathtaking views of Capri.
 To top it off, there was a spa on the terrace, which in my mind would be a great way to relax after touring.
 Before we arrived, all I could think about was that spa, sipping a cocktail, looking at the view.
 Note that I called it a spa — that’s how it was described, but I just assumed it was a hot tub, and I’m a sucker for a hot tub.
 However, there was nothing hot about it.
 Who would think to ask whether what appears to be a hot tub is actually heated?
 I went in it once, because I’ll be damned if I not getting my hot tub, but after about five minutes I realized that sitting in this thing in October was really just a good way to spite myself.